ibm-cloud-docs/netezza/webconsole/users-group.md

       The name must begin with a letter or an underscore.
 The name cannot contain embedded spaces.
 It must be unique within the system.
 It can have 128 characters.

    1. Password
-      The password must have 15 characters, 1 upper case letter, and 1 special character.
+      The password must have 15 characters, 1 upper case letter, 1 lower case letter, 1 special character, and a number.

    1. Resource group
    1. Account expiration date